-Using double-sided adhesive foam tape, install the receiver into the box.
-Make sure the LED light pipe is aligned with the receiver LED.
+- 1. Install the electronic speed control (ESC), servo, and antenna wiring through the receiver box top (A). - Using double-sided adhesive foam tape, install the receiver into the box.
+Make sure the box light pipe is aligned with the receiver LED.